DFE-Digital/find-a-lost-trn/adr/00007-scheduled-jobs.md

 We have considered:

-- run jobs via the infrastructure (they use sidekiq/sidekiq_cron)
+- run jobs via the infrastructure (use sidekiq/sidekiq_cron)
 - clockwork gem on its own

-Considering the ability to enforce time-dependent business rules is core functionality for the service, we have decided to follow the approach used in [Apply](https://github.com/DFE-Digital/apply-for-teacher-training/blob/7e059d390e0c8381cf8d039415569340cfa89411/adr/0009-async-and-scheduled-jobs.md).
+Considering the effort to deploy and maintain the infrastructure to run the jobs, we think it's better to use sidekiq/sidekiq_cron.

+The clockwork gem requires some workarounds to be able to run on PaaS.

 #### Pros

-- The sidekiq/clockwork combination is a proven, stable and scalable combination which can take us all the way to public launch and beyond.
+- The sidekiq/sidekiq_cron combination is a proven, stable and scalable combination which can take us all the way to public launch and beyond.
 - Code scheduling and organisation will be transparent, as the schedule is defined within the source code of the app and calls standard Rails workers and services.
 This also gives us an update path for schedules and background tasks, re-using the standard deployment pipelines, as well as auditing information through git version control.
 - Because background processing will be handled by Sidekiq, failed jobs can be retried automatically.

 #### Cons

-- Requires additional Azure work: support multiple containers/services (web/worker/clock) and a Redis instance.
+- Requires support for multiple containers/services (web/worker) and a Redis instance.

 ## Decision